-The second contribution is on methodological side.
+The second contribution is on methodology.
 We have discussed above that our model belongs to the class of discounted infinite horizon, discrete time, finite state space MFG.
-So far, to the best of our knowledge our model does not fall into the classes already studied in the literature.
-In particular, \cite{GomesMohrSousa12}, \cite{DoncelEtAl19}, \cite{HadikanlooSilva19}, and \cite{BonnansEtAl21,Wiecek19} deal with MFG in discrete time and finite state space.
-However, \cite{HadikanlooSilva19} and \cite{BonnansEtAl21} consider only finite horizon problems; \cite{GomesMohrSousa12} (and similarly \cite{Wiecek19}) consider infinite horizon problems of ergodic type or with entropy penalization, where the dependence of the agents' utility from the choices of the other agents is more regular than in our model, and this allows them to prove existence and uniqueness of equilibrium.
-Finally, \cite{DoncelEtAl19} consider an infinite horizon MFG, but where agents' cost does not depend on the strategies of the other agents, which instead happens in our model for the presence of strategic complementarities.
-Hence, our result of existence of an equilibrium and the verification type theorem are to be considered a novelty.
+To the best of our knowledge, this does not fall into the classes already studied in the literature, among which \cite{GomesMohrSousa12}, \cite{DoncelEtAl19}, \cite{HadikanlooSilva19}, and \cite{BonnansEtAl21,Wiecek19}. \cite{HadikanlooSilva19} and \cite{BonnansEtAl21} consider only finite horizon problems, while \cite{GomesMohrSousa12} (and similarly \citealp{Wiecek19}) consider infinite horizon problems of ergodic type or with entropy penalization, where the dependence of the agents' utility from the choices of the other agents is more regular than in our model. \cite{DoncelEtAl19} consider an infinite horizon MFG, but where agents' cost does not depend on the strategies of the other agents, which instead happens in our model for the presence of strategic complementarities.
+Hence, our theorems of existence of an equilibrium and the recursive construction of an equilibrium are to be considered a novelty.